 Forgetting or refusing to change your filter recommended by the manufacturer means that dust, mold and other particles can enter your household air.
 This will immediately start to reduce your indoor air quality.
 Clogged filters will force your HVAC system to spend more energy, thereby costing you more utility costs for inferior air quality.
 This might also mean that there are areas of your home that aren’t getting the proper airflow they need, reducing your home’s overall comfort level.
 The other hazard of neglecting to change your filters is either freezing up or overheating your HVAC system.

 For the homeowner looking for the biggest bang for their air-cleaning buck, whole-house air purifiers offer hospital-grade air cleaning for your entire home.
 Ultraviolet (UV) lights are applied to the air as it passes through your HVAC unit, eliminating bacteria, viruses, mold, and odors.

-Nick’s Air Plumbing, Sewer, and HVAC services offer the REME® HALO system from RGF Environmental Group.
+Nick’s Plumbing & Air Conditioning services offer the REME® HALO system from RGF Environmental Group.
 It uses UV light and natural hydro-peroxides to clean the air.
 The REME ® HALO system is easily installed into existing HVAC systems.
 It kills 99% percent of airborne and surface viruses, bacteria, and mold.